phreestyledesign/framework/README.md

-Obullo: PHP5 HMVC Scalable Framework
+Obullo: PHP5 HMVC Modular Framework
 =========================

 The goal of Obullo is keep the framework maintainable, portable, easy and scalable.